 Two years later, however, both the city and state agreed to work together on a rail proposal.
 In 2005, the Legislature passed a GET surcharge, which Lingle allowed to pass into law without her signature.
 This time the city council approved the tax increase.

-In 2008, the city, state, Federal Transit Administration (FTA) and voters approved the start of a steel-wheel-on-steel-rail system.
+In 2008, the city, state, federal transit officials and voters all approved the start of a steel-wheel-on-steel-rail system.
 The project’s groundbreaking was scheduled for October 2009, but was pushed back multiple times until a ceremony in early 2011 marked the start of pre-construction work.
+State and federal lawsuits then helped stall construction for about a year.
+That work resumed in late 2013 and has continued ever since.

 The Honolulu Rail system will use steel-wheel technology.
 In Feburary 2008, an independent panel of transportation experts appointed by the administration and city council recommended steel-on-steel as the best long-term and most cost-effective solution.
 The panel cited benefits that include higher passenger capacity, better ride quality, better energy efficiency and lower noise and air-quality impacts.